stanislaw/SoftwareDesignHeuristics/README.md

 This activity not only serves an informational purpose (increasing awareness) but also has learning, motivational, and even entertaining aspects.

+### Keep Everyone in the Loop

+Provide frequent updates to those who rely on your work – your manager, teammates, or anyone following your technical progress.
+In fast-paced development, keeping others informed helps maintain alignment and prevent surprises.

+In an office setting, updates often happen naturally.
+If the team is well-connected, they can happen during casual conversations or even small talk over lunch.
+This kind of informal communication spreads information quickly without the need for formal status meetings.

+A key benefit of this approach is that by the time your work reaches a review stage – whether a code review, documentation review, or project milestone—everyone will already be familiar with it and may have contributed their input.
+This reduces friction, speeds up approvals, and makes collaboration smoother.

+Stay aligned with your team.

 ### Recognize the ideas and achievements of your colleagues

 Teamwork involves contributions from all team members.
 Whether you are a leader